The Great British Bake Off series 5: "Bingate"

 In the fourth episode of the series, there was controversy over the events that preceded the elimination of contestant Iain Watters.
 During the final showstopper round contestants were tasked with producing a baked Alaska.
 Iain's ice cream was shown as having not set, and in a show of frustration, he threw his bake in the bin.
 The editing of the show suggested that another contestant, Diana Beard, had caused the failure by removing the ice cream from a freezer for her own ice cream, and the perceived "sabotage" resulted in a furore on social media networks.

 More than 800 complaints were lodged with the BBC, and some complained to the communication watchdog Ofcom.
 Some members of the cast, however, posted comments in support of Diana, and a BBC spokesman later issued a statement:

 "As shown in the episode, Iain became the fourth baker to leave the tent because he didn't present Paul and Mary with anything to judge in the showstopper challenge and both judges were very clear about the reasoning behind the decision.
 Due to the extreme temperature in the tent that day, many of the bakers struggled to get their ice cream to set as seen in the episode.
 Diana removing Iain's ice cream from the freezer for less than a minute was in no way responsible for Iain's departure."

 The claim that his dish was only left out for a short time was, however, challenged by Iain Watters, who said that it was left long enough to ruin the dessert.

 Fellow contestant Jordan Cox criticized the show's production, claiming the freezers were not very good in quality, and were chosen only for their aesthetics.

 Diana Beard left the show before the next episode was filmed due to illness.

 Beard later gave an interview to BBC Radio Shropshire: "I'm disappointed with the way it's been portrayed.
 I've been stitched up, haven't I?
 We were 12 amateur bakers, [there's] no prize money involved.
 Why would I sabotage Iain's Baked Alaska?
 This has made it look like some cutthroat competition.
 I think someone's culpable for the editing, really."
 Beard also said that Iain's ice cream had been out of the freezer for no more than 40 seconds, and that her conscience was clear.

+The incident would later be referenced by contestant Iain Ross (also from Belfast) in series 16.
+Tasked to create a showstopper 'vacherin glacé' consisting of ice cream and meringue, Ross was inspired by his and Watters' shared first name and hometown, creating a 'Bingate Redemption' dessert using the same flavours of Watters' baked Alaska.